 More than 600 people attended Amity's Walk for living Water 2018

-On May 5th, Amity's annual advocacy and fundraising event attracted a record turnout of more than 600 participants.
+On May 5th, Amity's annual advocacy and fundraising event attracted a record turnout of more than 600 participants in Hong Kong.
 Families, volunteers, students, corporate groups and private and official institutions gathered at the SKH Ma on Shan Holy Spirit Primary School to advocate in respond of the United Nation's World Water Day on March 22, 2018.
 The theme for World Water Day 2018 is ‘Nature for Water’.
 In addition, Amity also responded to the SDG Goal 6: Ensure availability and sustainable management of water and sanitation for all.
 This year's Walk was the first time jointly organized with Amity's long year partner the Hong Kong Water Department.

 Various booths entertain and educate participants at a carnival with games relating to the theme water